24 Things that Taiwan is Famous For (D’you know them all?)

 A road to the left and staircase to the right, with a column in between them with a Republic of China flag and the characters 媽祖

-Republic of China flag on Matsu islands, which are a former battlefront just off the coast of China
+Republic of China flag on the Matsu Islands, which are a former battlefront just off the coast of China

 For most of history, the island of Taiwan remained on the fringe of the Chinese empire and China cared little about it.
 While China did incorporate it into the Qing dynasty, it was also colonized by Europeans before that and Japanese after.